micropython/micropython/docs/rp2/quickref.rst

 There are 8 independent channels each of which have two outputs making it 16 PWM channels in total which can be clocked from 7Hz to 125Mhz.

-The channels can be clocked by external sources, using an edge-sensitive input mode for frequency measurement, and a level-sensitive input mode for duty cycle measurement.

 Use the ``machine.PWM`` class::

     from machine import Pin, PWM